Skip to main content

 Even with those issues, the Hisense HRB171N6ASE offers impressive performance for its purchase price.
 If you’re looking to pick up a counter-depth fridge on a budget, it’s a solid bet.

-Read our full review of the Hisense HRB171N6ASE bottom-freezer refrigerator
+Read the full Hisense HRB171N6ASE bottom-freezer refrigerator review.

 Pros